GENI-NSF/geni-tools/README-omni.txt

 enumerate available GENI Aggregate Managers.
 Note that Omni also supports using control framework native RSpecs.

-To configure Omni, please copy src/omni_config to your ~/.gcf directory and fill in the parameters for at least one control framework.
+To configure Omni, please copy omni_config to your ~/.gcf directory and fill in the parameters for at least one control framework.
 The "omni" section should be filled in with the certificate and key that you use in your control framework.
 Note that